potaxie/pyspark-kafka/README.md

     <2> other is Direct method at regular time  to read data ，this way is delayed.
 That is, when action really
     triggers it,only goes to kafka to receive data . it mapping kafka_partition_data to kafka_rdd

-  now the second way is more popular
+  and now the second way is more popular.<br />

 ### (3) Core_Code of Project
 ```javascript